 The sequel to 2014's high-end compact, the LX100 Mark 2 takes the original model's form, adds a grip, a touchscreen, some additional modes and controls (such as 4K Photo/video) and, well, that's about it.

-Of course, being the LX model, the M2 features a Micro Four Thirds sensor, which is massive by almost any compact camera sensor's standards.
-And as this sensor is the very same as found in the Lumix GX9, expect the utmost quality from this pairing with the fixed 24-75mm f/1.7-2.8 lens.
+Of course, being the LX model, the Mark II features a Micro Four Thirds sensor, which is massive by almost any compact camera sensor's standards.
+And as this sensor is the very same as found in the Lumix GX9 and paired with the fixed 24-75mm f/1.7-2.8 lens, it's quality is utmost.

 - New: USB charging